 Up until now, the new Fiat 500 looks like a pretty good contender as a new entry into the electric city car market.
 It's desirable from pretty much every perspective, with its major selling point being those retro-cool looks and legions of fans who will simply want the new one!

-The stumbling block is that price tag of £29k (including PiCG) for the launch edition.
+The stumbling block is that price tag of £29.5k for the launch edition in convertible form, or a fiver under £27k for the hatchback (including PiCG).
 Of course, down the line when lower-spec cars come out, that figure will drop but let's be realistic here, it's not going to go for much less than £25k in poverty spec, and that's a fair wedge of money.
 Other cars get much better kit for a grand shy of £30k, as well as more space and the provenance of having been made by manufacturers well into their first generation, or even onto their second generation EVs.

 Naturally the all-new 500 will fly out of showrooms regardless of the inflated sticker price, but then again so will the MINI E. Undercutting the 500 by almost £5k and cut from very similar retro cloth, on paper it looks like the better option.
 Another detail we should mention is that Fiat will, eventually, launch the new 500 with internal combustion power, which we can't but help think is a backward step.